dexmexter/dextervolkman.com/content/posts/arch_install.md

 ## SSH Access

-This is something that should have it's own post so I'm just going to brush over setting this up for now.
+This is something that could have it's own post so I'm just going to brush over setting this up for now.
 Just install `openssh` and configure it by editing `/etc/ssh/sshd_config`.
 After editing that file, use `systemctl enable/start sshd` to get the daemon running.
-We still have not setup the sudo user so this is something that really should come later but I set it up as soon as I can so that I am able to finish everything else from my laptop, with my mechanical keyboard and comfy chair.
+We still have not setup the sudo user so this is something that really should come later but I set it up as soon as I can so that I was able to finish everything else from my laptop, with my mechanical keyboard and comfy chair.

 I temporarily allowed root access so that I could do this but that is really